durruaravind/Super-Mario-Game/README.md

 # Super-Mario-Game
 A basic web game project made using HTML, CSS, and JavaScript.
+Created this for practising web development and javascript.
+Learnt more about hosting, netifly,etc.

 # Controls ⌨️:
   Jump: Spacebar